 Given these limitations, however, we can still provide a fairly reasonable estimate as to the potential value of endometriosis hair relaxer lawsuits.
 Our attorneys believe that a strong case alleging endometriosis was caused by hair relaxer could have a potential settlement payout between $110,000 to $300,000.

 Why is this settlement value estimate so low compared to cancer claims?
 There are two reasons.
 First, the causation evidence connecting hair relaxers to endometriosis is somewhat weaker than the causation evidence of ovarian or uterine cancer.
 Second, endometriosis can be painful and cause fertility issues, but the condition is treatable and not life threatening like cancer.
 But the endometriosis surgery cases – which our law firm is handling – should still have meaningful settlement amounts.
+Finally, and this is an update in June , we do not think these claims will be pursued by lawyers in the MDL class action who are really focusing on cancer claims.

-Contact Us About Filing a Hair Relaxer Endometriosis Lawsuit
+Filing a Hair Relaxer Endometriosis Lawsuit